ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.
 The whole reads as if written at one time
 and by one author:
 LIFE.
 Why all this toil for triumphs of an hour?
 Young.
-Life&#x27;s a short summer--man is bu
+Life&#x27;s a short summer--man is but
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:msar:batch_msar_eiffel_ver02:data:sn85038603:00295877868:1881012901:0123/pct:70.773430,34.514254,10.555050,2.338777/!600,600/0/default.jpg"/>
 </td>